 The CSU prepares students for success through leading edge programs, superior teaching and scholarly activity.
 High-quality academic programs reflect California’s current and future workforce demands in emerging fields such as cybersecurity, software engineering, sustainable business and environmental technology.

-The CSU strives to create a welcoming environment for all members of the campus communities.
-This commitment to “Inclusive Excellence” is manifested in students who make up the most ethnically, economically and academically diverse student body in the nation, attaining higher levels of success than ever as completion rates continue to reach all-time highs.
-The CSU is an engine for social mobility as those students earn high-quality educations that propel them into higher economic strata.
+The CSU strives to create a welcoming environment for all members of its campus communities.
+This commitment to inclusive excellence is manifested in students who make up the most ethnically, economically and academically diverse student body in the nation, attaining higher levels of success than ever as graduation rates continue to reach all-time highs.
+The CSU is an engine for social mobility as those students receive high-quality educations that propel them into higher economic strata.